zane-codes9/CLAMSer/README.md

 ## Features of CLAMSer

 *   Upload all your raw `.csv` files at once (batch processing)
 *   Analyze entire dataset or use presets for the last 24/48/72 hours, or custom window.
 *   Define experimental groups
 *   Switch results view between **Absolute**, **Body Weight Normalized**, and **Lean Mass Normalized** values.
 *   Visualize timeline charts (color-coded by group) and summary bar charts.
 *   Download summary CSV files ready for statistical software (SPSS, Jamovi, GraphPad Prism).

-## Cite

-This tool is currently under beta-testing.
-For now, please cite this tool by name (CLAMSer) and link to its hosted location (https://clamser.streamlit.app/).
-A formal manuscript describing CLAMSer is in preparation.
+---

-## Feedback & Contributing
+## Feedback & Beta Status

+CLAMSer is currently in a public beta.
+We are actively seeking feedback from researchers familiar with metabolic analysis to refine the tool and prioritize future features.

+If you have a moment, please provide feedback on the following:

+*   **Workflow Intuition:** Does the `Upload -> Setup -> Process -> Export` workflow make sense for how you typically work?
+Are there any steps that feel confusing or out of place?
+*   **Core Feature Set:** Does the application address the most critical, time-consuming parts of your initial data processing?
+Are there any glaring omissions in the core feature set (e.g., a specific normalization method, a key summary statistic)?
+*   **The "Bridge" Concept:** Our goal is to be the "bridge" to your statistical software, not to replace it.
+Does the exported CSV provide the data in a format that would be immediately useful for you in Prism, R, SPSS, or other?

-This is a beta release.
-For questions, bug reports, or feature suggestions, please email me (Zane) at `mkhal061@uottawa.ca` or open an issue on this repo.
+Please send any thoughts, bug reports, or suggestions to Zane Khartabill at `mkhal061@uottawa.ca` or [open an issue](https://github.com/zane-codes9/CLAMSer/issues) on this GitHub repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+---

 ## Local Installation